Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 please refer to the
 [VOD-to-Live Service documentation](https://portal.axinom.com/mosaic/documentation/media/vod-to-live-service).

-The root `package.json` contains Channel Service and VOD-to-Live Service specific scripts: `build:fast`, `clean:fast`, and `dev:services:fast` scripts.
+The root `package.json` contains beside the media specific script the `*:all` scripts that include the Channel Service and VOD-to-Live Service as well:
-And the Jest tests are not run from the root either.
+`build:fast`, `clean:fast`, and `dev:services:fast` scripts.

 ## Overview